Katie Noonan: 2020: Late Night Tunes with Noons and The Sweetest Taboo

 In January 2020, Noonan confirmed the release of a mini-album titled Late Night Tunes with Noons.
 The album featured Noonan covering a range of Australian songs, with the inclusion of one original track.

 In May 2020, Noonan released her twentieth album, The Sweetest Taboo, a jazz album covering 1980s pop songs.

 2021: AVÉ

 In May 2021, Noonan launched the Australian Vocal Ensemble (AVÉ), an a cappella quartet.
 The other members are tenor Andrew Goodwin, mezzo-soprano Fiona Campbell and bass-baritone Andrew O'Connor.

 2023: Joni Mitchell's Blue tour

 In January 2023, Noonan commenced a national tour of 40 concerts, performing the entirety of Joni Mitchell's seminal album Blue, marking the 50th anniversary since its release.
 Usually accompanied by a single acoustic guitarist, the first concert took place at the 2023 Sydney Festival with the final concert in Bendigo, Victoria, on 16 September 2023.

 2025: Jeff Buckley's Grace tour

 In 2025, Noonan toured Jeff Buckley's Grace album.

+2026: Alone But All One

+In March 2026, Noonan released "This Isn't What I Signed Up For", the lead single from her Alone But All One album scheduled for release on 26 June 2026.